 The Oregon wine region has been exciting wine professionals and ahead-of-the-curve consumers for a while.

-In particular, its cool-climate, high quality Pinot Noir – inevitably leading to comparisons with Burgundy, although more in terms of outright quality than stylistic similarities.
-Oregon: a breakdown
+In particular, its cool-climate, high quality Pinot Noir has inevitably been compared with Burgundy, although more in terms of outright quality than stylistic similarities.

 Approximately 60% of Oregon’s grape production is Pinot Noir, while Cabernet, Riesling and Chardonnay combined only make up 10%.

 The long summers are warm and dry, with cool evenings which help to preserve acidity in the grapes.
 These conditions help to produce the elegant and distinctly ripe character Oregon wines are known for.

 There are seven major growing areas and 18 AVAs, six of which are located in the acclaimed Willamette Valley, which produces 91% of the region’s Pinot Noir and is home to over 500 wineries.

 The Willamette Valley is located 50 miles from the Pacific, protected by the Cascade Mountains to the east, Coast Range mountains to the west, and a series of ranges to the north.

 The Eola-Amity Hills AVA is adjacent to a gap in the Coast Range, known as the Van Duzer Corridor, through which cool Pacific winds are channelled.
 Consequently its grapes are the last to ripen in the valley.